 The maximum grade is approximately 2.8% in the steepest part of the loops.
 Minimum mainline curve radius is 15", although larger curves were used whenever possible.
 Most, but not all, of the locations where switching would occur are built level to prevent runaway equipment.
 There are intentional variations in the grade profile to help keep crews "on their toes" when operating trains.

 The railroad was designed the old-fashioned way with pencil and grid paper, but changes were made along the way as I began seeing how things would look.
 Therefore, there is no accurate track plan of the layout that could be published.
 Part of the design process was to decide the footprint of the railroad, allowing for ample aisle space, and then building what looked good and made sense.
 I did much of this using square cells in Excel spreadsheet files.
 Generally, I designed everything around 10 foot train lengths (about 25 cars with engines) and spaced passing sidings about 2.5 train lengths apart or longer.

-The scenery that is built so far is a combination of cardboard web with plaster cloth and drywall compound, as well as some foam.
+Scenery is a combination of cardboard web with plaster cloth and drywall compound, as well as some foam.

 Construction of the railroad began in November 2008 after insulating Room#1 and adding sheetrock.
 Phase One (Lewisburg to New Castle and a temporary Roanoke staging yard) was complete for a trial operating session in December 2009 and a major operating event in February 2010.
 Phase Two (New Castle to Roanoke) was completed about a year later, and the K&N District branches followed shortly thereafter.